How Seniors Can Pay Off Credit Card Debt

 While you can’t get direct government help with credit card debt, you may qualify for senior assistance programs that can reduce your living expenses.
 This can free up money in your budget that you can use to pay off seniors’ credit card debt.

-For example, you may qualify for food allowance, grocery stimulus, or SNAP benefits, which allows you to reduce your grocery expenses.
-You may also be eligible for Medicare programs, which can bring down your healthcare expenses.
+For example, you may qualify for a food allowance, SNAP benefits, or grocery stimulus, allowing you to reduce your grocery expenses.
+You may also meet the requirements for Medicare programs, which can bring down your healthcare expenses.

 You can also get ongoing financial help through nonprofit credit counseling agencies and organizations like Financial Empowerment Centers.
-You can find an FEC center in your area to receive free financial counseling.
+Look for an FEC center in your area to receive free financial counseling.

-Qualified counselors can help review your budget, prioritize your financial obligations, and pay off your debts.
+Qualified counselors can help review your budget, prioritize your financial obligations, and assist you in paying off your debts.
 This can be a helpful first step in tackling credit card debt.

 How To Avoid Credit Card Debt as a Senior